mangeshdamre/mangeshdamre.github.io/index.md

 ### PUBLICATIONS
 <p align="justify">
+   ### Page types

+- **post** - To write a blog post, add a markdown or HTML file in the `_posts` folder.
+As long as you give it YAML front matter (the two lines of three dashes), it will automatically be rendered like a blog post.
+Look at the existing blog post files to see examples of how to use YAML parameters in blog posts.
+- **page** - Any page outside the `_posts` folder that uses YAML front matter will have a very similar style to blog posts.
+- **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
+- If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
+Only do this if you know how to write HTML!

 1. <span style="color: blue;">M. DAMRE</span>, A. Dayananda, R. A. Varikoti, G. Stan, and R. I. Dima, Factors underlying asymmetric dynamics of disaggregase and microtubule severing AAA+ machines," bioRχiv, nov 2020.
 2. <span style="color: blue;">M. DAMRE</span>, R. A. Varikoti, and R. Dima, Molecular dynamics study of katanin oligomeres: A mt-severing enzyme," Bulletin of the American Physical Society, vol. 65, 2020.
 3. <span style="color: blue;">M. DAMRE</span>, A. Marchetto, and A. Giorgetti, Mermaid: dedicated web server to prepare and run coarse-grained membrane protein dynamics," Nucleic acids research, vol. 47, no. W1, pp. W456{W461, 2019.